Go to Homepage

 WiFi is free in public areas though regular rooms will attract a charge for Internet access.
 A singular feature of this elderly, yet rejuvenated, hotel is its huge rooms.
 There is space everywhere you turn.
 The brand is making up for lost time – and there is work to be done for sure – but the Hotel Istana is back in the fray with a terrific central location.

-Business and longstay travellers, take note: the new Parkroyal Serviced Suites Kuala Lumpur has expanded 2011 options and offers a home away from home.
+Business and longstay travellers, take note: the Parkroyal Serviced Suites Kuala Lumpur has expanded options and offers a home away from home.
 Its 287 studios, with soothing tones of brown and sage, are spacious (ranging from 603sq ft. to 1,033sq ft. for a two-bedroom deluxe) with plush lounges, open interactive kitchens, LCD TV, Wi-Fi, personal safe, iron and ironing board, large bathtubs and separate showers.
 Other plus points include daily housekeeping and breakfast, in-room dining, self-service launderette, sheltered parking, rooftop pool, business and fitness centres.
 There’s also a resident’s lounge and library.
 Service extends to getting your grocery shopping done for you.
 A nice touch indeed.

 On Jalan Ampang’s “embassy row” and a short walk from the KLCC is the Doubletree by Hilton Kuala Lumpur.
 The forgettable Crown Princess Hotel has undergone a multi-million-dollar redesign and to rebrand as Doubletree.
 The 540-room hotel now pays homage to unstuffy modernism, with an efficient and elegant meeting facility and four buzzing restaurants and bars.